 Next, authorize UpdraftPlus to connect to your Dropbox account by clicking on the link.

-Once the set up is complete, you receive a confirmation message.
+Once setup is complete, you receive a confirmation message.

 UpdraftPlus and Dropbox are now connected.

-I recommend you run a backup of your site as soon as you can.
+I recommend you run a backup of your site.
 So you have one backup ready in case your site has issues.

 To start, select the ‘Backup/Restore’ tab and click on ‘Backup’.